William Browne (Mayor of the Calais Staple)

 Sir William Browne (1410 – 14 April 1489) was Lord Mayor and Merchant of the Staple of Calais, France; and founder of Browne's Hospital, a medieval almshouse and listed building in Stamford, Lincolnshire, England.

 Career

 Browne was a rich wool merchant.
 He was alderman of Stamford, in 1435, 1444, 1449, 1460, 1466, and 1470.
-In 1465, he funded and built the steeple of Stamford's All Saints' Church, the church having been erected by his father.
-Browne served as sheriff of Rutland in 1467, 1475, 1483, and 1486, and probably also of Lincolnshire in 1478.
+In 1465, he funded and built the steeple of All Saints' Church, Stamford, the church having been erected by his father.
+Browne served as sheriff of Rutland in 1467, 1475, 1483, and 1486, and probably also sheriff of Lincolnshire in 1478.
 In 1485, he was authorised by letters patent of Richard III to found and endow an almshouse.
 Four years later, after Browne's death and that of his wife, Margaret, the management of the Hospital passed to her brother, Thomas Stokke, Canon of York and Rector of Easton-on-the-Hill.
 Stokke obtained new letters patent from Henry VII in 1493.
 Browne's Hospital ("Old Bead House") was completed in that year and dedicated the following year.